 You can buy trail mix at any grocery store, but it’s usually loaded with sugar and chocolate candies.

-Make your trail mix by mixing nuts with dried fruit like raisins or cranberries.
-You can also add seeds like pumpkin seeds or sunflower seeds for extra flavor.
+Mix your trail by mixing nuts with dried fruit like raisins or cranberries.
+You can also add pumpkin or sunflower seeds for extra flavor.

-Try mixing almonds, walnuts, cashews, and pecans with dried cranberries for a delicious snack that you’ll love!
+Mix almonds, walnuts, cashews, and pecans with dried cranberries for a delicious snack you’ll love!

 13. Blueberries, Banana and Cashew Butter